bwoody3142/FullCourtAnalytics/Documentation/Deployment.md

 - Next, run `docker-compose up -d` to start your Docker container
 - Now you can browse to `localhost:3000` in your browser to reach the web app
 - To stop the docker container, simply run `docker-compose down`

-## Starting/Stopping A Server Using XAMPP
-- Do the following after launching XAMPP
-  * Hit the "Start" button next to "Apache"
-  * Hit the "Start" button next to "MySQL"
-  * Hit the "Admin" button next to "MySQL" this should open a window in your web browser

 ## Common Docker Commands for Troubleshooting
 - To view all running Docker containers: `docker ps`